 Initially we worked with a recent backup, but with the amount of data we had to work through to make sure it wasn't compromised proved too time-consuming, so the decision was made to start from scratch.

 My extra responsibilities are unfortunately keeping me from doing much on application development.
-For these last couple of months, I tried to find some sort of rhythm for development, but I'd consider myself lucky if I only get half an hour of actual work in an 8 hour period.
-Development itself is complicated enough, but if you are working on something and are interrupted on a regular basis, it is very time-consuming to get back to where you left off at.
+For these last couple of months, I tried to find some sort of working development schedule, but I'd consider myself lucky if I get half an hour of actual work in an 8 hour period.
+Development itself is complicated enough, but if you are working on something and are interrupted on a regular basis to assist a family member, it is very time-consuming to get back to where you left off at.

-Rather than trying to fight that, we removed availability for some of our most time-consuming applications, which allows us to focus on providing the best possible support for our customers instead.
+Rather than trying to fight that, I made the difficult choice to discontinue some of our most time-consuming applications.
+This allows me to focus on providing the best possible support for my customers instead.